jonstaryuk/commence-s3/README.md

 A script for quickly creating a new static site on S3.

-It makes a new bucket, grants public read access to everyone via bucket policy, configures the static website with `index.html` and `error.html` pages, and opens it in your browser.
+It makes a new bucket, adds a bucket policy granting public read access, configures the static website with `index.html` and `error.html` pages, and opens it in your browser.

 Usage: